 5. Chaparral has a crown fire regime, meaning when a fire burns it burns everything, frequently leaving behind an ashen moonscape.
-This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the southwest where fires typically only burn understory plants and do not take out the trees.
+This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the southwest where fires typically burn at mixed-severity, frequently leaving patches of trees with only surface fire scars.

 Knowledge is Power: Learn the Science about Fire

 Many of us who love the chaparral often find ourselves involved in conversations where we hear the tired, old paradigm that chaparral "needs" to burn, that large chaparral fires are "unnatural," and that large fires can be prevented if we could just burn off large patches of chaparral on a regular basis (known as the Baja/Southern California fire mosaic hypothesis).

 Below is an example cited by the WildlandFireLessonsLearnedCenter, a consortium of fire agencies in the United States, that adds to the growing list of scientists and firefighters who challenge this hypothesis.
 This is a powerful reference to cite in our continuing efforts to help spread the truth about the chaparral:

 "For decades, land-management policy in the region has been based on the idea that landscape-level fuel management can ultimately limit the size of these massive fires.
 A growing body of research has called that paradigm into question, and the results have big implications for land and fire management."
 Download the full article here.